robertlangereis/my-ebay-project-frontend/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Initial installment
-## Use 'npm install' to download all necessary dependencies
+1. Use 'npm install' to download all necessary dependencies
+2. Note: in order for this client side webapp to run, you require the corresponding backend, to be found here: https://github.com/robertlangereis/my-ebay-project-backend

 ## Available Scripts